tshanebuckley/ngs_intro/README.md

 Docker is the original container runtime.
 It typically requires a daemon process to be running to function normally, which can make local development difficult.
 Docker is also not recommended to be installed on local machines in production user environments as it exposes the security concern of elevating to root privileges.

+> [!NOTE]
+> A docker daemon is started as part of activating the flox environment.

 ### Running a Docker Image

 For a simple example of running a docker container image, run this command: